jbleuzen/dotfiles/README.md

 	git clone --recursive git@github.com:jbleuzen/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && rake

+## Fonts

+For MacVim to play nicely with powerline plugin and the font I use (Menlo Bold:11), I add to install a forked font [from a gist](https://gist.github.com/1627888).
+Once donwloaded, you need to install it by double clicking it, and you're done.

 ## Uninstalling

 You find something better, no problems enjoy it!